Zebrafish in 96-well plate for AI-enhanced high content microscopy

 Manual imaging of samples can be both user- and time-intensive.
 As a result, experiments from Dr. Mostowy's team were typically limited to 3 to 20 zebrafish larvae.

 To efficiently increase their dataset volume, anaesthetized and agarose-embedded zebrafish larvae were imaged in 96-well plates using ZEISS Celldiscoverer 7.
-Data acquisition was automated using the ZEISS arivis platform to design and train an AI model to identify zebrafish larvae.
+Data acquisition was automated using the ZEISS arivis Cloud to design and train an AI model to identify zebrafish larvae.
 This model was then used within the ZEISS ZEN software to automatically image and outline the larvae and/or regions of interest in the acquired image.
 Once completed, new time points could be acquired by either using a customized, executable trigger created by the ZEISS Solutions lab or the 96-well plate could be removed and put back into the incubator to allow the larvae to further develop.
 Additional parameters such as Z-stacks, multi-channels, and/or higher-resolution images could be programmed into the acquisition.

 Using this workflow, high-throughput imaging with datasets expanded to 96 larvae along with access to high-content imaging enabled Dr. Mostowy and his team to create more complex experimental designs (e.g. 12 larvae imaged across 8 different conditions).